-When ever you are creating a WordPress blog or a database centric platform, creating database is one of the things that you need to do.
-Thanks to many auto-installer script, which does the job for you, but there are times when you need to manually create the database.
-The step to create database is quite simple on many webhosting which offers standard cPanel.
+Whenever you are creating a WordPress blog or a database centric platform, creating database is one of the things that you need to do.
+Thanks to many auto-installer scripts, which does the job for you, but there are times when you need to manually create the database.
+The step to create database is quite simple on many web hosting which offers standard cPanel.

-Yesterday, I was migrating a WordPress blog from Godaddy to Bluehost, and to complete the process I had to create database manually.
+Yesterday, I was migrating a WordPress blog from GoDaddy to Bluehost, and to complete the process I had to create the database manually.
 For newbies, creating database might not be that easy, and this tutorial will be helpful to learn the complete process.
-Do remember, Bluehost offers standard cPanel, and this tutorial applies to all the hosting companies like (Hostgator, Hostmonster) which offers cPanel hosting.

-Creating Database manually on Bluehost or other standard cPanel hosting
+Creating WordPress Database manually on Bluehost or cPanel hosting

 Here is step by step process: